Scheduling & planning your production

 There are several ways of adding dates to your shooting days.

 USE THE CALENDAR: Click on Calendar in the orange toolbar .
 In the form at the top, simply select the production day and add the date it should be shot.
-You can then use drag’n’drop on desktop move production days around or click and change the date on any device.
+You can then use drag’n’drop on desktop move production days around, or click and change the date on any device.

-Adding dates to shooting days using the day overview page
+Adding dates to shooting days in bulk

 Click on Days in the orange toolbar and you get to the grid overview.
 Click on the blue button “Edit days & dates”.